Geoffrey II, Duke of Brittany

 Seal of Geoffrey II, Duke of Brittany; Credit – Wikipedia

 With the death of his eldest son, King Henry II had to make plans for the disposition of his empire, but he kept his thoughts secret.
-This caused more ill feelings between him and his three remaining sons, Richard, Geoffrey, and John.
-King Philippe II of France was determined to exploit the situation to his benefit.
+This caused more ill feelings between him and his remaining three sons, Richard, Geoffrey, and John.
+King Philippe II of France was determined to exploit the situation.
 Geoffrey spent a lot of time at Philippe’s court in Paris and the two were close friends.
 Dissatisfied with having just the Duchy of Brittany, Geoffrey also wanted the County of Anjou and Philippe encouraged him in his plans to once again rebel against his father.

 Geoffrey remained in Paris through the summer of 1186, but his plans came to naught because on August 19, 1186, Geoffrey died at the age of 27.
 One contemporary source says Geoffrey died of a fever.
 However, several other sources say he was thrown from his horse during a tournament and trampled to death.
 Geoffrey was buried in the choir of Notre-Dame Cathedral in Paris.
 King Philippe II of France was so overcome with grief for his friend that he had to be restrained from throwing himself upon Geoffrey’s coffin in the open tomb.
 Geoffrey’s half-sister from his mother’s first marriage to King Louis VII of France, Marie, Countess of Champagne, attended his funeral and contributed funds to pay for masses for his soul.